Vaneshieh/NLP-materials/README.md

 The projects are done myself, including codes and reports.

--Packages used in my code mainly include Keras, Pytorch, Tensorflow
+Packages used in my code mainly include Keras, Pytorch, Tensorflow